 According to these documents, the probabilistic safety assessment (PSA)-estimated cumulative probability of core damage should not exceed 10-5 reactor-years.

-Peer-reviewed PSA modelling showed that the damage probability to the “Akademik Lomonosov” FNPP reactor core, as a result of initiating events occurring internally when operating at full power, does not exceed 10-7 reactor-years – i.e. the chances of a serious accident at the FNPP are less than one hundred thousandth of a percent.
+Peer-reviewed PSA modelling showed that the damage probability to the “Akademik Lomonosov” FNPP reactor core, the so-called large early release frequency, does not exceed 10-7 reactor-years – i.e. the chances of a serious accident at the FNPP are less than one hundred thousandth of a percent.

-For comparison, astronomers estimate that the probability of a giant asteroid destroying our planet in the coming decades is 1,6 х 10-5 – in other words, it is twice more likely for that to happen then for there to be a severe accident at the “Akademik Lomonosov” FNPP.
+For comparison, astronomers estimate that the probability of a giant asteroid destroying our planet in the coming decades is 1.6 in 10-5 – in other words, it is 160 times more likely for that to happen than for there to be a severe accident at the “Akademik Lomonosov” FNPP.

 The last radiation accident on nuclear floating facilities in Russia happened in 1985 on the K-431 submarine (before the accident at the Chernobyl NPP and all changes made to safety requirements since).
 In the last 34 years, not a single incident has led to a nuclear reactor related accident, nor to any leak of radioactive substances.
 This includes the K-141 Kursk nuclear submarine tragedy which suffered severe damage due to a torpedo explosion.
 The lack of nuclear-related accidents is a testament to continuous nuclear technological advancements, especially in the field of safety and security.
 During the development and production of the “Akademik Lomonosov” FNPP all safety design parameters were applied to all stationary and operational elements of the project.